Photonsters/anycubic-photon-docs/FAQ.md

 ## CLEANING

 ### How do I clean my prints?

-- One popular method is the two tub system.
+The recommended method is the two tub system.
 Fill both containers with 91% Isopropyl Alcohol (IPA) or other solvents such as 95% Ethanol.
+Although not necessary, heating the first tub to around 45°C helps dissolve the resin faster.

-Drop the print into the first tub and swirl.
-Use a soft brush for hard to reach parts, holes etc. Then dunk the part in the second tub of solvent and swirl clean.
-Remove then dry thoroughly before uv curing.
+Drop the print into the first tub and swirl fit several seconds.
+Use a soft brush for hard to reach parts, crevices, etc. Then dunk the part in the second tub of solvent and swirl clean.
+Do not soak your prints in the tub.
+Remove then dry thoroughly (blow drying with compressed air works best) before uv curing.

 ### What solvents should I use to clean my prints?
 Resin manufacturers universally recommend 91% Isopropyl Alcohol (IPA) or 95% Ethanol.
 Other solvents may be used but generally not recommended.
 Do not pay for overpriced cleaning solutions marketed for 3D resin printers.
 Here is a [solvents compatibility chart]( https://support.formlabs.com/s/article/Solvent-Compatibility?language=en_US) published by Formlabs for their resins which can be used as a general guide for most resins.